Jocke-G/ESP8266-PoC-MCP41X1/README.md

 A proof of Concept for connecting a MCP41X1 digital potentiometer to a ESP8266.

-## IMPORTANT

-I havent got it working yet.

-Currently, when writing 35, which I thought would mean 665Ω, my multimeter shows 1920Ω.
-Than, when writing 36, my multimeter just says 1.

-So far, I have tried both manual way from learningaboutelectronics.com, and jmalloc's labrary.
-Links to both can be found in the bottom.

 ## How to connect

 |  MCP41X1 pin  |  ESP8266 Pin                        |  Comment             |